 Fake Identities, Real Crimes: Preventing Synthetic Identity Fraud

-Synthetic identity fraud is one of the fastest-growing financial crimes in the United States, accounting for $6 billion in losses for lenders annually.
-Unlike traditional identity theft, synthetic ID fraud involves the use of a real social security number in conjunction with a fake identity.
-The combination of real and fake information makes synthetic identity fraud extremely difficult to detect and costs between $10,000 and $15,000 per incident.
+Synthetic identity fraud is one of the fastest-growing financial crimes in the United States, accounting for up to 20 percent of credit losses and costing lenders roughly $6 billion annually.
+Unlike traditional identity theft, synthetic identity fraud involves using a real social security number in conjunction with a fake identity.
+The combination of real and fake information makes preventing synthetic identity fraud extremely difficult.

 You might also be interested in:

 - How Today’s Digital Environment Is Impacting Mortgage Fraud Trends

 - National Mortgage Lender Simplifies Compliance Process with Digitized Proof of Occupancy